MaevaB/SEAL_ML/README.md

 In the second model, we do the exact same computation but without encrypting the labels.

-In the second model, we do the exact same computation but without encrypting the labels.

-In the second model (implementation still in progress), we do the exact same computation but without encrypting the labels.

 Thus, we send only the encrypted data to the server and not the labels.
 The server is able to collect the data he needs using the indexes of each data.